When you think about laundry detergent, two brands that likely come to mind are Tide and Gain.

 Tide and Gain are available in almost every supermarket and online on Amazon.

-Fast forward to today and Tide is the best-selling laundry detergent brand in the U.S. and can be found in over 40 million homes in America.
-They are one of P&G’s top brands and are the leader in the laundry detergent category despite the fact that their prices are significantly higher than most competitors.
+Fast forward to today, and Tide is the best-selling laundry detergent brand in the U.S. and can be found in over 40 million homes in America.
+They are one of P&G’s top brands and are the leader in the laundry detergent category even though their prices are significantly higher than most competitors.

 Tide’s success stems from their ability to evolve and innovate as customer needs change.
-Over the years, Tide has constantly evolved their formulas adding stain-fighting enzymes and color-safe bleach to their detergents to boost its cleaning power.
+Over the years, Tide has continuously evolved its formulas adding stain-fighting enzymes and color-safe bleach to their detergents to boost its cleaning power.

-They’ve also expanded their product portfolio in order to satisfy a wide range of customer needs.
+They’ve also expanded their product portfolio to satisfy a wide range of customer needs.